kaltura/developer-platform/recipes/metadata.md

   "keywords": [],
   "relatedRecipes": [
     "video_search"
-  ]
+  ],
+  "summary": "Learn to work with metadata."
 }
 -->

 # Working with metadata
-Learn to work with metadata.

 ## Create metadata profile
 This recipe will walk you through using custom metadata fields with entries.
 Custom metadata can also be applied to other objects, such as categories.